AppBranch/cro-file-parser/README.md

 CRO File Parser is a proprietary software developed by AppBranch S.R.L.
 It is designed to parse `.cro` files and provide a user-friendly interface for data manipulation and analysis.

-## License

-This software is proprietary to AppBranch S.R.L. and is distributed under a custom license.
-It is free to use, distribute, and modify for non-commercial purposes.
-However, it is not permitted to charge money for the software or any derivatives thereof, whether in modified form or as part of another product or project.

-For full license details, please see the LICENSE file included with this distribution.

 ## Getting Started

 These instructions will guide you through the installation and running processes of the CRO File Parser on your local machine.